Rengo-Labs/CasperLabs-UniswapV2-Router/README.md

 <br>To cover all possible scenarios, msg.sender should have already given the router an allowance of at least amount_token_desired on token.
 <br>Always adds assets at the ideal ratio, according to the price when the transaction is executed.
 <br>Left over cspr if any is returned to msg.sender
+<br>**Note:** You need to pass in the pair to this function that you want to add liquidity to.
+You also need to pass in the purse of the caller.

 Following is the table of parameters.